Housing Connect

 Affordable housing

-Affordable housing provides assistance to make private rental and home ownership achievable.
+Affordable housing is assistance provided to make private rental and home ownership achievable.
 It includes affordable land, affordable private rentals and affordable home ownership.

 Affordable private rental

-Assistance is available to Tasmanians in the private rental market with private rent assistance and the private rental incentives program.
-Private rent assistance helps eligible people on low incomes to cover the cost of paying their rent, paying a bond or moving costs in the private rental market.
+Tasmanians in the private rental market can get help with private rental assistance and affordable private rentals programs.
+Private rental assistance helps eligible people on low incomes to cover the cost of paying their rent, paying a bond or moving costs in the private rental market.

 Affordable home ownership